openlookeng/hetu-core/hetu-docs/en/rest/node.md

 > ]
 > ```

-If a node is experiencing errors, you\'ll see a response that looks like the following.
-Here we have a node which has experienced a spate of errors.
+If a node is experiencing errors, you can see a response that looks like the following example.
+Here, there is a node which has experienced a spate of errors.
 The recentFailuresByType field lists the Java exception which have occurred recently on a particular node.